 Without us demanding their products, they may lose their livelihood.
 This would result in more people seeking jobs elsewhere, adding more carbon footprint due to fuel consumption.

 Although many people agree that shopping locally has its benefits, there are also some who see it differently.
 According to a study conducted by the UK University of Exeter, shopping locally may not be as good for the environment as opposed to having food delivered.

 The study done by the researchers compared trips to a local farm shop with companies that deliver organic vegetable boxes to their customers.
 The following was stated:

 The study found that if the average car journey made to a farm shop is a round-trip of more than 6.7km, then home delivery was a better option even if the competing farm shop used no lighting, heating or chilling.
 While a delivery van will travel up to 360km to deliver an organic vegetable box, this trip will cover a large number of addresses so the carbon emissions per customer will be surprisingly low.

 But even then, many would still agree that shopping locally is the way to go.

-- Shopping locally is now on the trend as opposed to buying from large-scale companies
+- Shopping locally is now the trend as opposed to buying from large-scale companies.

 If you’re looking for recycling bins, check our waste recycling shop and find the best deals in terms of pricing and services.